 - Garden of Sculptures and Fountains.

-You might want to consider the fact that this could a bit of a pricey place to visit, but once you get there, we promise you are not going to regret it.
-Something else you have to know is that The Huntington is not really a spot you can simply tour in one afternoon.
-There’s a lot of land to explore just outside, and the library and museum are also a one of a kind, an extensive place to see.
+This could be a bit of a pricey place to visit, but once you get there, we promise you are not going to regret it.
+The Huntington Library is not really a spot you can simply tour in one afternoon.
+It’s an extensive place to see with a lot of land to explore, and the library and museum are also one-of-a-kind.

-Still, do not feel discouraged by this as most of the Huntington is walkable, and the roads are accessible to everyone as they’re paved and with a bench to sit and take a break and enjoy the scenery almost in every step of the way.
+Do not feel discouraged by this, as most of the Huntington Library is walkable and the paved roads are accessible to everyone with benches to sit, so you can take a break and enjoy the scenery every step of the way.

-The Huntington is by far one of must culturally rich landmarks in southern California, this is why it is always a must to visit it knowing beforehand which valuable pieces are worth to look for.
+The Library is by far one of the most culturally rich landmarks in southern California, and it’s worth knowing which valuable pieces to look for.

 One of them is the Gutenberg bible.
-It was printed by the very own Johannes Gutenberg in Mainz, Germany in the fifteenth and the first book printed using the movable-type printing press invented by him.
+It was printed by Johannes Gutenberg in Mainz, Germany in the fifteenth century, and it was the first book printed using the movable-type printing press invented by him.

-Science can dive into 1,700 Darwin-related publications, marvel at Audubon’s iconic “Birds of America,” and uncover the secrets of the cosmos with Hubble’s papers and observatory archives.
-Lovers of the all American history, can get a glimpse of documents of our founding fathers: George Washington and Thomas Jefferson’s papers.
+You can also dive into 1,700 Darwin-related publications, marvel at Audubon’s iconic “Birds of America,” or uncover the secrets of the cosmos with Hubble’s papers and observatory archives.
+Lovers of American history can get a glimpse of the documents of the Founding Fathers: George Washington and Thomas Jefferson’s papers.

-What to see at the Huntington Art Museum?
+What is there to see at the Huntington Art Museum?

-As you can imagine, there’s a lot to choose from, and it wouldn’t be fair to make a quick list about the Huntington art collection.
-Still, it is always necessary to remark that you can have the option of visiting both for checking out their permanent collection or the temporary exhibitions.
+There’s a lot to choose from, and it wouldn’t be fair to make a quick list about the Huntington art collection.
+Still, you have the option of visiting both to check out their permanent collection and temporary exhibitions.

-The vast catalog of the permanent collection showcases an astonishing array of pieces including American decorative art and furniture, drawings, paintings, sculptures, Asian and European art.
-However and just to name a few, you might want to check out some of the hundred of pieces in the Gail Oxford collection, or the William Morris and William Blake as well.
+The vast catalog of the permanent collection showcases an astonishing array of pieces, including American decorative art and furniture, drawings, paintings, sculptures, and Asian and European art.
+You might also want to check out some of the hundreds of pieces in the Gail Oxford, William Morris, and William Blake collections.

 Keep in mind that the tickets are for you and you only – sharing isn’t allowed.
 Your ticket is good for the date you pick, not any other day.
 You can arrive anytime after your designated time slot, but don’t be late!
 The check-in closes at 4:15 pm.